JuliaStochOpt/ParameterJuMP.jl/README.md

 ## Installation

-Currently ParameterJuMP works with Julia 1.x and JuMP 0.19.x
+Currently ParameterJuMP works with Julia 1.x and JuMP 0.21.x

 - type `]` to go to the package manager
-- type `add https://github.com/JuliaStochOpt/ParameterJuMP.jl` (because its currently not registered)
+- type `add ParameterJuMP`

 ## Motivation